 Think of how you can use a group to add value to your existing fan base.
 You could offer VIP discounts on products, free information, education or anything that will give the client a wow factor.
 You want the group to be a destination, a place where your members check in constantly to see what’s new, what’s happening and be a proactive member of the community.

 The best feature around groups is that your audience will get notified when you post.
-The extra features of groups now include learning (units), mentorship, files, announcements, and the new membership/subscription opportunity.
+The extra features of facebook groups now include (LMS) learning management system (units), mentorship, files, announcements, and the new membership/subscription opportunity.

 I think (and I am guilty of not doing this very well) your group content should be constant and scheduled.
 This will give your group members the maximum value.